 5.410.4.2 Systems.
 Develop a written plan of procedures for testing and adjusting systems.
-Systems to be included for testing and adjusting shall include at a minimum, as applicable to the project:
+Systems to be included for testing and adjusting shall include, as applicable to the project:

-- 1. HVAC systems and controls
+- 1. HVAC systems and controls.

-- 2. Indoor and outdoor lighting and controls
+- 2. Indoor and outdoor lighting and controls.

-- 3. Water heating systems
+- 3. Water heating systems.

-- 4. Renewable energy systems
+- 4. Renewable energy systems.

-- 5. Landscape irrigation systems
+- 5. Landscape irrigation systems.

-- 6. Water reuse systems
+- 6. Water reuse systems.

 5.410.4.3 Procedures.
-Perform testing and adjusting procedures in accordance with industry best practices and applicable standards on each system as determined by the building official.
+Perform testing and adjusting procedures in accordance with manufacturer's specifications and applicable standards on each system.

 5.410.4.3.1 HVAC balancing.
-In addition to testing and adjusting, before a new space-conditioning system serving a building or space is operated for normal use, the system shall be balanced in accordance with the procedures defined by the Testing Adjusting and Balancing Bureau National Standards; the National Environmental Balancing Bureau Procedural Standards; or Associated Air Balance Council National Standards or as approved by the building official.
+In addition to testing and adjusting, before a new space-conditioning system serving a building or space is operated for normal use, balance the system in accordance with the procedures defined by the Testing Adjusting and Balancing Bureau National Standards; the National Environmental Balancing Bureau Procedural Standards; Associated Air Balance Council National Standards or as approved by the enforcing agency.